choreonoid/choreonoid-doc/en/simulation/pseudo-continuous-track.rst

 Also, while real continuous tracks enhance stability and traversability by deforming their surface according to the environment, the simplified simulation does not produce such deformation.
 As a result, stability and traversability on uneven terrain are much inferior to real ones.

 The direction of force applied to contact points is the direction of the cross product of the continuous track's rotation axis and the contact normal.
-When the sample model's crawler is in contact with the environment as shown below, these vectors are as follows:
+When the sample model's track is in contact with the environment as shown below, these vectors are as follows:

 .. image:: images/crawler-vectors.png

-The crawler's rotation axis is a vector pointing toward the front of the figure (Y-axis direction).
+The track's rotation axis is a vector pointing toward the front of the figure (Y-axis direction).
 With the contact normals at environmental contact points shown as blue arrows, the cross product of the rotation axis and contact normals gives the red arrows, and when a positive command value is input, driving force is generated in this direction.
-As a result, the entire crawler moves to the left side of the figure (X-axis direction) and can climb over steps.
+As a result, the entire track moves to the left side of the figure (X-axis direction) and can climb over steps.

 How to Give Command Values